insightsengineering/cards/tests/testthat/_snaps/filter_ard_hierarchical.md

       filter_ard_hierarchical(ard, A > 5)
     Condition
       Error in `filter_ard_hierarchical()`:
       !
-The expression provided as `filter` includes condition for statistic or `by` variable "A" which is not present in the ARD.
+The expression provided as `filter` includes condition for statistic "A" which is not present in the ARD and does not correspond to any of the `by` variable levels. i Valid filter terms for variable "AETERM" are: "n", "N", "p", and "TRTA".

 ---